cluesang/deploy_a_day/README.md

 index:

 01082017 - webRTC attempt
-Notes: Need to simpler demo and build up.
+Notes: Need to try a simpler demo and build up.

 01092017 - Beginnings of a simple physics engine.
 Notes: incorporate HTML5 canvas tage and shapes but still use same position functions.

+01102017 - Incorporated HTML canvas
+Notes: work out boundary collision and work on architecture.